Unvanquished/unvanquished-tray-browser/README.md

 for_window [class="daemon"] move container to output YOUR_MAIN_MONITOR
 ```

-Additionally, for i3 and possibly other tiling window managers it is
-recommended to disable _fullscreen_ and enable _borderless window_ in the
+Additionally, for i3 it is recommended to disable _fullscreen_ and enable
-game's settings and to add the following to your configuration:
+_borderless window_ in the game's settings and to add the following to your
+configuration:

 ```
 for_window [class="daemon"] fullscreen
 ```

+A similar solution may improve fullscreen behavior also with other tiling
+window managers.